SC Riverball

 Soccer Club Riverball is a football club from Joensuu in Finland.
-The club was formed in 2006 and their home ground is at the Rantakylä.
-The men's first team currently plays in the Kakkonen (Level 3 of the Finnish League System).
+The club was formed in 2006 and their home ground is at Koillispuisto field.
+The men's first team currently plays in the Vitonen (Level 7 of the Finnish League System).
 The Chairman of SC Riverball is Rauno Pasanen.

 History

 The club was established in 2006 and has played in the Central and Eastern Finland (Keski- and Itä-Suomi) section of the Kolmonen, (Third Division).
 In 2009 SC Riverball finished in pole position and were promoted for the first time to the Kakkonen.

 Club structure

-SC Riverball runs 2 men's teams.
-In addition the club has an active Veteran's Section and runs 4 teams at this level.
+SC Riverball runs two men's teams.
+In addition the club has an active veteran's section and runs four teams at this level.